fijiman24/webapp_template/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to help restaurant owners design menus.

 ## Technologies
 Technologies used for this project: